 - IN-SCHOOL SEX EDUCATION – Make it your goal to deliver the “whole package” by age 11 or before your child gets the teaching in school, which ever come first.
 School policy usually requires the notification of parents about the sexual discussion in school.
 Regardless, find out when it is planned for and set the date for your sex talk about 1 month prior.

-Note: To help with the actual presentation of truth on sex, look for “SEX TALK Part 2 – Framing the Discussion on Sexuality.”
+Note: To help with the actual presentation of truth on sex, read through: Sex Talk Part 2 – Framing Your Discussion on Sexuality

 CREATING A ‘RIGHT OF PASSAGE’ EVENT